 Avatar: The Last Airbender captured the imaginations of anybody who watched it.
 Originally targeted for younger audience, the show quickly became a favorite for a much larger demographic.
 The show is extremely well animated and the storytelling is phenomenal.
 There was such a love for the show that a spinoff series, The Legend of Korra, was created as a sequel to carry on Avatar‘s legacy.
 While fans will debate over which is the better of the two series, Avatar: The Last Airbender is what gave the fans and introduction into this world and that is why it is on this list.

 Number of episodes: 85

-The 90s was a golden era for animated superhero shows that included X-Men: The Animated Series and Spider-man, but one superhero show rose above all the others and that was Batman: The Animated Series.
-This show was the launching point for the DC animated universe (Batman: The Animated Series, The New Batman Adventures, Superman: The Animated Series, Justice League, Justice League Unlimited, Batman Beyond, Static Shock, and The Zeta Project).
+The ’90s was a golden era for animated superhero shows that included X-Men: The Animated Series and Spider-Man, but one superhero show rose above all the others and that was Batman: The Animated Series.
+This show was the launching point for the DC animated universe (The New Batman Adventures, Superman: The Animated Series, Justice League, Justice League Unlimited, Batman Beyond, Static Shock, and The Zeta Project).
 This version of Batman is arguably the most comic accurate version of the character.
 Batman: The Animated Series was so influential as a series that it even made changes to the Batman canon in the comics.
-Because of the show, we have the sympathetic and tragic backstory to the villain Mr Freeze that we have all come to know.
+Because of the show, we have the sympathetic and tragic backstory to the villain Mr. Freeze that we have all come to know.
 Probably the most influential thing to come out of the show is Doctor Harleen Quinzel, a.k.a.
 Harley Quinn, who quickly became a fan favorite.
 The show is also responsible for some direct to video movies and one big-screen release in Batman: Mask of the Phantasm.